180 result(s)

 PP-Index: using permutation prefixes for efficient and scalable approximate similarity search

 We present the Permutation Prefix Index (PP-Index), an index data structure that allows to perform efficient approximate similarity search.
 The PP-Index belongs to the family of the permutation-based indexes, which are based on representing any indexed object with "its view of the surrounding world", i.e., a list of the elements of a set of reference objects sorted by their distance order with respect to the indexed object.
 In its basic formulation, the PP-Index is strongly biased toward efficiency, treating effectiveness as a secondary aspect.
 We show how the effectiveness can easily reach optimal levels just by adopting two "boosting" strategies: multiple index search and multiple query search.
 Such strategies have nice parallelization properties that allow to distribute the search process in order to keep high efficiency levels.
 We study both the efficiency and the effectiveness properties of the PP-Index.
-We report experiments on collections of sizes up to one hundred million images, represented in a very high-dimensional similarity space based on the combination of ve MPEG-7 visual descriptors.Source: 7th Workshop on Large-Scale Distributed Systems for Information Retrieval, pp. 17–24, Boston, USA, 23 luglio 2009
+We report experiments on collections of sizes up to one hundred million images, represented in a very high-dimensional similarity space based on the combination of ve MPEG-7 visual descriptors.Source: CEUR WORKSHOP PROCEEDINGS, pp. 17-24.
+Boston, USA, 23 luglio 2009

 2008 Contribution to conference Open Access OPEN